Ashin: Mayday

 Mayday first started off as an underground rock band.
-They sent demo tapes to the then major record labels and were spotted by renowned producer Jonathan Lee (李宗盛) of Rock Records.
+They sent demo tapes to the then major record labels and were spotted by producer Jonathan Lee (李宗盛) of Rock Records.
 Mayday released their first official album in 1999 and began to gain a steady stream of fans.
 They released five albums under Rock Records, before teaming up with director of Rock Records, Chen Yong-Zhi(陳勇志) to found B'in Music Co.
 Ltd (相信音樂) in 2006.

 Composer/songwriter

 Ashin used to be Mayday's sole composer; it was only during production of the band's fourth album that other band members began to contribute their own work.
 Ashin's compositional talents have been highly sought after by other artists and as a result he has composed a significant number of songs for other artists, such as: Fish Leong, Rene Liu, S.H.E, Jolin Tsai, JJ Lin, Richie Ren, Twins, Fran, Alien Huang, Leehom Wang, Denise Ho, Nicholas Tse, Victor Wong, Della Ding, Aska Yang, Wakin Chau, Jam Hsiao, Energy, Stefanie Sun and others.

 In 2019, he collaborated with Jay Chou for the first time and released a single called Won't Cry (說好不哭), a song from his 15th studio album released on 15 July 2022, Greatest Works of Art.

+In 2021 he composed the official main theme from Brave Animated Series, in association with the rock band LION.